timothymurphy/mirrulations/README.md

 ## Getting Started

-If you are a developer, see `docs/developers.md`.
+If you are interested in becoming a developer, see `docs/developers.md`.

 To get started, you'll need to have the latest version of Python3 so you can actually run the software, which you can download [here](https://docs.python-guide.org/starting/install3/osx/) for Mac OS and [here](https://docs.python-guide.org/starting/install3/win/) for Windows.